 - Denison does not pay for or coordinate any travel other than to/from the study abroad site, or for flights during vacation or break periods.
 Ask past OCS students and your program staff for tips on saving money for these trips!

-- As soon as you book your flight, it is critical that you upload your complete itinerary information in the Flight Itinerary section of your application in Global Tools.
-If you do not upload your itinerary before you depart the US other penalties may be applied that may impact your registration and/or housing selection for spring semester, 2023.
+- As soon as you book your flight, it is critical that you upload your departure and return itinerary information in the Flight Itinerary section of your application in Global Tools.
+If you do not upload your departure itinerary before you depart the US, other penalties may be applied that may impact your registration and/or housing selection for the next semester.

 - Check for any COVID-19 related requirements to enter the country, e.g., proof of vaccination or a negative test result.
 Be sure to check on requirements for each country you will transit as they often vary.